voghDev/PdfViewPager/README.md

     pdfViewPager = new PDFViewPager(this, "sample.pdf");

-2b.- Or directly, declare it on XML
+2b.- Or directly, declare it on your XML layout

     <es.voghdev.pdfviewpager.library.PDFViewPager
         android:id="@+id/pdfViewPager"